theinnbox/theinnbox.github.io/_posts/2018-04-08-muji-hotel-shenzhen-review.markdown

 By the window is an armchair, small coffee table, and ottoman.
 This was my favorite part of the room.
 I was still jet lagged during my stay, so I woke up early to make a MUJI drip coffee and drank it in the morning light.
 I usually find hotel armchairs unappealing, but the MUJI armchair and ottoman felt soft yet supportive.
 Like so, I have now added their modular sofas to my furniture wishlist.</p>

 <p class="pb3" style="max-width: 650px; margin: auto;">
 The only piece of art in the room is the minimal wood art above the armchair.
 Instead of hanging large art pieces, the hotel chooses to prominently feature the materials making up the walls of the room themselves.
 The materials for the rooms were sourced from traditional Chinese homes.
-These is finished wood, a mat texture, and grey concrete.</p>
+There is finished wood, a mat texture, and grey concrete.</p>

 <p class="pb3 pb4-ns" style="max-width: 650px; margin: auto;">
 It would’ve been nice if there was a view beyond the room, but alas you are in a mall in a newly developed area, so there is only the concrete rooftop or the street to see.</p>